Organizational Tip Tackle the Kids’ Artwork

 Quite the conundrum.

 I had a couple of great ideas.
 Maybe three.
 I have a small wood chest my daddy made years ago.
-I also had a box that my mom got me when I was a child.
+I also had a box my mom got me when I was a child.
 The first thing I did was I went through the attic (and garage) ALONE.
 Second, I emptied my two chests and cleaned them all out.
 Third, I got binders.
 Two per child and put their names on them.
 I separated every paper and craft.
 So, each child had a pile.

 This simple act cuts down on so much clutter.